 Materials being hoisted onto the roof of Shed 3a

 So once again we arrive at the fun part: building the kit.
-This week sees the framing system being installed at shed 3a – 13,000 bolts will be drilled into the roof to grip several kilometres of aluminium rods.
+This week the Professional Roofer Mesquite TX – RoofScapes installs the framing system at shed 3a – 13,000 bolts will be drilled into the roof to grip several kilometres of aluminium rods.
 By early next week the panels will be taken from their pallets and fixed to these rods; one by one AEQR workers will line the roofing tin (skirting the roof lights) until almost the entire roof is covered.

 At the same time each panel will be wired up.
 A complicated system of almost 5 kilometres of cable will be laid from each panel to one of six inverters; this is the pathway for electricity to flow out of the system.
 On the other side the grid connection is also being readied.
 A thick (75mm) cable is to be hauled more than 100m through an underground tunnel to take power from our inverters and into the national grid.

 The framing system being installed

 It’s an exciting thought that 3a will add to the already impressive output figures being generated by its sister system down the road.
 Shed 10 is regularly producing 1mWh per day – that’s roughly 60,000 kettle boils every 24 hours.
 To see that nearly doubled will confirm BEC’s journey towards a serious renewable energy generator.
 For those who consider installing solar panels at home, we should emphasize that you should have a roof repaired before installation.
 There are several Roofing Companies near me in Marietta that offer certified roofing services.